-When you've reached financial independence, time is on your side.
+When you’ve reached financial independence, time is on your side.
 People with traditional jobs have limited vacation time, so they need to rush through their trips.
 Financially independent people can “slow travel” and soak up the experience to their heart’s content along the Amtrak Coast Starlight.

 Here is my favorite way to see the West Coast in style.
 Slow traveling on the Amtrak Coast Starlight from Los Angeles to Seattle.

 Why Traveling By Amtrak Coast Starlight Is Best